About Rainbow World Fund

 RWF was recognized for it's humanitarian aid by the California State Assembly following the tsunami and for helping Haiti recover from Hurricane Jeanne in 2004.
 RWF's founder, Jeff Cotter, was named to the OUT 100 List as one of the most intriguing people of 2005.
 San Francisco Mayor, Gavin Newsom and Speaker of the House, Congresswoman Nancy Pelosi, have also recognized RWF's work.
 RWF was honored as the 2007 Organizational Grand Marshal of the San Francisco Pride Parade.

-Other high profile projects include RWF’s annual humanitarian aid journey to Guatemala and The Bus of Hope aid trip to Tijuana, Mexico.
+Other high profile projects include RWF’s annual humanitarian aid journeys to Cuba and Guatemala and The Bus of Hope aid trip to Tijuana, Mexico.